mw123/systems-puzzle/README.md

 # Understanding the puzzle

 We highly recommend that you take a few dedicated minutes to read this README in its entirety before starting to think about potential solutions.
-You'll probably find it useful to review the examples and understand the problem at a high-level before digging into the specific details, many of which are covered in the FAQ.
+You'll probably find it useful to review the codebase and understand the system at a high-level before attempting to find specific bugs.

 # Introduction